Still working from home? Here are 5 ways to foster happiness in your team

 Replace the tired kitchen chair with a new ergonomic one

 Like it or not, we all spend most of our time on our desk chairs and not everyone has one at home.
-For a year now, you may have been using an old, uncomfortable wooden chair which can lead to easily preventable health issues — from lower back pain to neck ache and even injured spinal discs.
+You may have been using an old, uncomfortable wooden chair which can lead to easily preventable health issues — from lower back pain to neck ache and even injured spinal discs.

 By having an ergonomic desk chair, you’ll be doing your back a favour as they support the natural ‘S’ shape of your spine, which prevents slumping and reduces stress on your pelvis too.
 Allowing your team to expense a chair doesn’t just help with comfort, it has proven positive effects on productivity too.